-Carrie Li is a fourth year doctoral student in the Criminal Justice program.
+Carrie Li is a doctoral candidate in the Criminal Justice program.
 Her areas of research broadly include intimate partner violence, fear of crime, and juvenile delinquency.
 She is particularly interested in the intersection of race/ethnicity, class, and intimate partner violence.
 She holds a BSc. in Experimental Psychology from University of Bristol and MSc. in Crime Science from University College London in England.

 Having a multidisciplinary and multicultural background, she is also passionate about rethinking pedagogies and integrating cultural awareness approach to interdisciplinary teaching and learning.
-Currently, she is one of the Interdisciplinary Inquiry and Teaching (IIT) fellows at MSU.
+During 2016-2017, she was one of the Interdisciplinary Inquiry and Teaching (IIT) fellows at MSU.

 Internationally, she has received two International Peace Scholarships from the Philanthropic Education Organization and a Graduate Student Paper Award from the Academy of Criminal Justice Sciences (ACJS).
 During her time at MSU, she has been given three Research Scholars Award from the College of Social Science, a Disciplinary Leadership Award from the Council of Graduate Students (COGS) and an award at the Environmental Risk and Decision Making Symposium.